 Six meetings of the Board of Directors were held during the financialyear under review.
 For further details please refer report on Corporate Governanceenclosed in this Annual Report.

-Particulars of loans given investments made guarantees given andsecurities provided along with the purpose for which the loan or guarantee or security isproposed to be utilized by the recipient are provided in the Standalone FinancialStatement
+Particulars of loans given investments made guarantees given andsecurities provided along with the purpose for which the loan or guarantee or security isproposed to be utilised by the recipient are provided in the Standalone FinancialStatement

 Particulars of Employees

-The disclosure pursuant to Section 197(12) read with rule 5(1) and 5(2)of Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 isenclosed herewith as Annexure - III forming part of this DirectorRs s Report.
+The disclosure pursuant to Section 197(12) read with rule 5(1) and 5(2)of Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 forms partof the Annexure - III enclosed with this DirectorRss Report.

 During the Financial Year your Company has complied with applicableSecretarial Standards issued by the Institute of Company Secretaries of India (ICSI).